blackhatethicalhacking/Bug_Bounty_Tools_and_Methodology/README.md

 cat /*/*.txt | gf ssrf > /root/Desktop/ssrf.txt
 ```

-Or New Method with GitLeaks: New!
+Or New Method with `GitLeaks`: New!

 Scan a Directory with Javascripts, Files, Json Etc.. for Secrets!
 ```